-(Roy G. Gardner – January 5, 1884 – January 10, 1940) In the early 1920s train robber and gunrunner, Roy Gardner began his career of thievery in Arizona and California.
-Born in Trenton, Missouri and raised in Colorado, Gardner would spend his early adulthood wandering the Southwest.
-At some point he was married and the couple had a daughter.
+In the early 1920s, train robber and gunrunner Roy Gardner began his career of thievery in Arizona and California.
+Born in Trenton, Missouri, and raised in Colorado, Gardner would spend his early adulthood wandering the Southwest.
+At some point, he was married, and the couple had a daughter.

 On April 16, 1920, the curly-headed young man stole $78,000 in cash and securities from a mail truck in San Diego, California.
 Though it was a smooth job, the outlaw was arrested just three days later.
 Soon his name would become as well known to the lawmen of California as Jesse James.

-Sentenced to 25 years in McNeil Island Federal Penitentiary near Tacoma, Washington, Gardner vowed to never serve the sentence, even though no one had successfully escaped this high-security prison.
-On June 5, 1920, Gardner was on his way to Washington on a train to serve his sentence.
+Sentenced to 25 years in McNeil Island Federal Penitentiary near Tacoma, Washington, Gardner vowed never to serve the sentence, even though no one had successfully escaped this high-security prison.
+On June 5, 1920, Gardner was going to Washington on a train to serve his sentence.
 When he and two other prisoners were being returned from the diner to their compartment, the outlaws attacked the guards and escaped.

 This time a heavily ironed Gardner traveled to Tacoma, Washington, on June 17, 1921.
 Four miles long and two miles wide, McNeil’s Island, surrounded by an expanse of icy water and swift tidal currents, would make escape impossible — no one had ever managed it before.

-However, on the afternoon of Labor Day, September 5, 1921, as Gardner watched a baseball game between two prison teams, he would once again make an escape.
-Sitting between to fellow prisoners by the names of Lawardus Bogart and Everett Impyn, Gardner suddenly said “Now,” when a batter sent a ball far out into center field.
+However, on the afternoon of Labor Day, September 5, 1921, as Gardner watched a baseball game between two prison teams, he would again escape.
+Sitting between two fellow prisoners named Lawardus Bogart and Everett Impyn, Gardner suddenly said “Now” when a batter sent a ball far out into the center field.
 As the guards in the towers had their eyes on the ball and the runners, the three men crawled through a hole in the fence and were on the other side before they were spotted.

 Making for a nearby pasture where they could shelter behind the livestock, bullets began to kick at their feet before they could reach the herd.
-Continuing to dash across the field toward timber, Impyn was shot dead.
-When Gardner had almost reached the timber, a bullet tore through his left leg and he went down.
-At almost the same time he saw Bogart fall, waving weakly for him to go on.
+Continuing to dash across the field toward the timber, Impyn was shot dead.
+When Gardner had almost reached the timber, a bullet tore through his left leg, and he went down.
+At almost the same time, he saw Bogart fall, waving weakly for him to go on.

-On November 15, 1921 Gardner attempted to hold up a mail train in Phoenix, Arizona, but the mail clerk was a powerful man and fought back.
-The gun discharged but no one was hit.
+On November 15, 1921, Gardner attempted to hold up a mail train in Phoenix, Arizona, but the mail clerk was a powerful man and fought back.
+The gun was discharged, but no one was hit.

 Gardner made several appeals for clemency but was not released until 1938.
-In 1939, Gardner published his autobiography “Hellcatraz“.
-In January the next year he ended his own life in a small hotel room in San Francisco, explaining that men who served more than five years in prison were doomed and that he was old and tired.
+In 1939, Gardner published his autobiography “Hellcatraz.”
+In January the following year, he ended his own life in a small hotel room in San Francisco, explaining that men who served more than five years in prison were doomed and that he was old and tired.

-Thus ended a criminal career and somewhere, an estimated $250,000 of his loot still remains hidden.
-Gardner had neither the time nor the opportunity to spend his ill-gotten wealth, nor partners to share it with.
+Thus ended a criminal career, and somewhere, an estimated $250,000 of his loot remains hidden.
+Gardner had neither the time nor the opportunity to spend his ill-gotten wealth nor partners to share it with.
 History remembers him as the last Great American Train Robber.

-Legend has it that he hid some $16,000 in gold coins in the cone of an extinct volcano near Flagstaff, Arizona before he was captured during a train robbery in 1921.
+Legend has it that he hid some $16,000 in gold coins in the cone of an extinct volcano near Flagstaff, Arizona, before being captured during a train robbery in 1921.
 But, where is the rest?
 California?
 Washington?
 Or somewhere in between?